Bureaus

 Employee Development Unit

 This unit coordinates training for all sheriff’s office personnel.
-We conduct new employee orientation and coordinate emergency vehicle operation training.
+We conduct new employee orientation and coordinate employee training.
 We also provide specialized training to local, state, and federal law enforcement agencies.
 Local police department reserve officers throughout the county receive their training from us.
 Each year we provide about 4,000 hours of training to about 100 law enforcement volunteers.

 Internal Affairs Unit